threnjen/austin_housing_prices/README.md

 > **Descriptive elements**: natural light (abundance, ton), open concept, move in ready, community, fresh paint, luxury, brand new, condo

+> In this image, words are sized according to their importance for the model, showing us quite clearly the descriptors that matter.
+They should be used in the description, when accurate.
 ![important words](images/listing_words.png)

 ##### Do housing images contribute to predictive power?